Do I Have Sleep Apnea Irvine, CA

 For many patients, treating sleep apnea can improve their overall quality of life.
 The condition can be obtrusive and affect you in both your sleeping and waking hours.
 Sleep apnea may be treatable through dental care.

-Solutions for sleep apnea are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Solutions for sleep apnea are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Maintaining your dental health can also benefit your sleep.
 We may be able to help.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.

 Understanding Sleep Apnea